 Combining city textures and college town sensibilities, Salt Lake City really has a nice blend of characteristics.
 While not a huge city, Salt Lake City is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Salt Lake City more than just a college town, but removing the students from the equation would undeniably change Salt Lake City’s character and quality of life.

-Salt Lake City is a very ethnically-diverse city.
+Salt Lake City is an extremely ethnically-diverse city.
 The people who call Salt Lake City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salt Lake City residents report their race to be White, followed by Asian.
 Salt Lake City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.93% of the city’s residents.
+People of Hispanic or Latino origin account for 20.59% of the city’s residents.
 Important ancestries of people in Salt Lake City include German, Irish, Scottish, and European.

 The most common language spoken in Salt Lake City is English.
 Other important languages spoken here include Spanish and Pacific Island languages.